-Students choosing this optional program to the M.S. in Physics must have successfully completed at least one full year of General Chemistry with Laboratory and it is strongly recommended that one semester of Organic Chemistry be taken for credit.
+Students choosing this optional program to the M.S. in Physics must have successfully completed at least one full year of general chemistry with laboratory and it is strongly recommended that one semester of organic chemistry be taken for credit.
 Attendance at relevant seminars in the School of Polymers and High Performance Materials is required.

-- Completion of a minimum of thirty (30) hours of graduate work with a 3.0 GPA.
-(18 hours must be at the 600 level or higher)

-PSC 710, 711, 712, 730, 811, 8129+hours

-- 4. Satisfactory completion of a Comprehensive Examination - 5.
-Development and completion of an original research project, thesis, and oral defense PHY 698: Thesis (in the area of Polymer Physics)6 hours - 6.
-Continuous Enrollment Requirement.
+- Completion of a minimum of thirty (30) hours of graduate work with a 3.0 GPA (18 hours must be at the 600 level or higher) - Completion of the Physics Core for the Polymer Option: - Polymer Science course work (at least 9 hours from the following): PSC 710, 711, 712, 730, 811, 8129+hours - 4.
+Satisfactory completion of a comprehensive examination - Development and completion of an original research project, thesis, and oral defense - Continuous Enrollment Requirement